Existence and sharpness of the phase transition for the frog model on transitive graphs: Introduction

 \section{Introduction}

 The frog model has been studied extensively in the probability community since its introduction in \cite{telcs1999branching}.
 In the present work, we consider the following variant of the \emph{frog model with death}, credited to Itai Benjamini and popularized by the works of Alves, Machado, and Popov (see \cite{FrogShape,FrogArt}), and independently by Ram\'irez and Sidoravicius (see \cite{ramirez2004asymptotic}).
 Let $G:=(V,E)$ be a graph, where $V$ is the set of vertices (sometimes called sites), and $E$ is the set of edges.
 Throughout this paper, we assume implicitly that $G$ is infinite, connected, and locally finite.
-Initially, at each site of $G$, there is a random number of particles distributed according to independent $\text{Poisson}(\lambda)$ random variables.
+At each site of $G$, there is a random number of particles distributed according to independent $\text{Poisson}(\lambda)$ random variables.
 We let $\mathbf{0} \in V$ denote the origin of the graph.
 Initially, all particles are inactive except for those at the origin.
 Each active particle survives for a fixed time $t$, performing a continuous-time simple random walk on the graph $G$.
+Once an active particle jumps to a site with inactive particles, it instantly becomes active.
 Other variations can also be considered; for instance, the particles can have geometric or exponential random lifetimes, but we chose a fixed lifetime since it is consistent with the previous literature.
-The main goal of this paper is to establish the existence of a phase transition for this model on large classes of graphs.
+The main goal of this paper is to establish the existence of a phase transition (the process almost surely dies out or has a positive probability of continuing indefinitely) for this model on large classes of graphs.
 This was originally proven on $\Z^{d}$ and the degree-$d$ homogeneous tree $\T_{d}$ in \cite{FrogArt}.
 Moreover, we establish the sharpness of the phase transition for vertex-transitive graphs.

 To state our results precisely, we first define the model rigorously.
 For each $x \in V$, the number of particles at site $x$, denoted by $\eta_{x}$, is an independent random variable distributed according to $\mathrm{Poisson}(\lambda)$.
 We denote the collection of particles at site $x$ by $\mathcal{P}(x)=(\omega_{x}^{1},\ldots,\omega_{x}^{\eta_{x}})$.
 For each particle $(\omega_{x}^{i})_{1\leq i \leq \eta_{x}}$, we have $(Y_{x}^{i}(s))_{0\leq s \leq t}$, which is an independent rate 1 continuous-time simple random walk\footnote{That is, each particle has an $\mathrm{Exp}(1)$ clock, and when it rings, the particle uniformly selects one of its neighbors.} starting at $x$ on $G$ with lifespan $t$.
 Initially, only the particles at the origin (which may form an empty set) are activated and perform their respective random walks.
 Once a particle visits another vertex, it activates all particles at that vertex, leading to a chain of activations.
 We denote by $\mathbb{P}_{\lambda,t}$ the probability measure associated with this process.
 The probability measure associated with the simple random walk starting at $x$ is denoted by $\mathbb{P}_{x}$.